turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ![](/assets/images/lessons/unit-testing-react/grocery-list-component.gif)

-(**Important Note for Careful Readers**: You're not responsible for the form... just the list below...which means you'll probably need to provide some fake groceries)
+(**Important Note for Careful Readers**: You're not responsible for the form... just the list below...which means you'll probably need to provide some fake grocery data in your tests)

 The list should have the following functionality (test driven, of course):